-Changes in assumptions: For fiscal year ended June 30, 2021, the discount rate and investment rate of return were decrease from 7.28% to 7.00%
+Changes in assumptions:

+For fiscal year ended June 30, 2021, the discount rate and investment rate of return were decrease from 7.28% to 7.00%.
+There were no changes in fiscal year ended June 30, 2022.

 Methods and assumptions used to determine contributions: